 NatureGlo at Wild Roots Intentional Community in North Carolina, summer 2010.Yes, that’s my mug.
 It was the summer of 2010.
 I was feeling wild, free, and very close to nature.
 I had spent a week living off-grid with a small group of amazing people at Wild Roots intentional community in North Carolina.
 What’s an intentional … Read more How to Regain Better Stewardship of the Earth with Math and Science eLearning

 Creating a homeschool marine biology unit study isn’t for the lackadaisical researcher.
 One needs to LOVE research and study when going the unit study route of education.
 Which style type of unit studier are you?The Done for You (DFY) – no fault of you’re own, you just don’t have the time to create in-depth studies … Read more Create the Best Marine Biology Unit Study for Homeschool

-Creating rich, engaging math-led unit studies can be incredibly gratifying to you as a homeschool curriculum creator and inspiring for your learner’s experience across the curriculum.
+Creating rich, engaging math themed unit studies can be incredibly gratifying to you as a homeschool parent curriculum creator and inspiring for your learner’s experience across the curriculum.
 In part I of this series, I introduced you to the famed yet mysterious Golden ratio and Fibonacci numbers found in art, architecture, and nature.
-I’m not going to … Read more How to Create Rich and Engaging Homeschool Math Unit Studies – Part II
+I’m not going … Read more How to Create Rich and Engaging Homeschool Math Unit Studies – Part II